aws-samples/aws-lambda-edge-workshops/Workshop1/README.md

 ## Cleanup

-Clean your resources created for this workshop
+Clean your AWS resources created for this workshop.

 [Cleanup](./Cleanup/README.md)